Nursing License in North Dakota: How to Become a Nurse in North Dakota

 An LPN that has not practiced for at least 400 hours during the previous four year period must meet additional requirements before the candidate can be licensed.

-A student at this level will need to complete an approved professional nursing program.
+A student at this level will need to complete an approved professional nursing program (RN programs in North Dakota).
 If the program is approved by another state board, it must be equivalent to a North Dakota program.
 It must include as much clinical experience as in-state programs are required to have.
 If a student is enrolled in an out of state program, but seeking to do clinical fieldwork in North Dakota, the program must be authorized to do so.

 After the candidate wraps up degree requirements, the candidate will take steps toward licensure.
 If the candidate completes the requirements promptly, the candidate will be eligible to begin work as a graduate nurse before all steps are complete and all paperwork processed.